cakecantcode/RaccRes/README.md

 For any issues, read the note at the bottom.

 NOTE : THIS PROGRAM ONLY WORKS WITH THE WINDOWS CONTROL PANEL METHOD, WHERE YOU DISABLE YOUR PRIMARY MONITOR IN CONTROL PANEL.
 No other method works with this.
-If you need steps on how to do this, google. <3
+If you need steps on how to do this, [CLICK HERE TO WATCH HOW!](https://www.youtube.com/watch?v=YZORhvb0UgA)

 If there are any other issues i am unaware about, DM @cakeracc x.com/cakeracc